Bubblbu/this-and-that/pages/articles/2017-01-27-wittgenstein-draft/index.md

 (1) The discovery algorithm is the core of every system and has the task to identify relevant patterns in the data and describing them in a meaningful way.
 Modern discovery systems usually deploy a variety of methods including, but not limited to machine learning, statistical methods and user guidance.

 (2) Discovery algorithms can accept a multitude of information as inputs.
-Most importantly raw data from the database, but also additional information from data dictionaries or ontologies. *Domain knowledge*, usually provided by a subject matter expert (SME) can also prove to be useful in order to restrict the search space, but Frawley et al also emphasize the danger of possibly missing valuable discoveries.
-Lastly, a *user-biased* evaluation of the discovered knowledge can additionally serve as input and refine results.
+Most commonly raw data from the database is used, but also additional information from data dictionaries or ontologies are common data sources. *Domain knowledge*, usually provided by a subject matter expert can also prove to be useful in order to restrict the search space, but Frawley et al also emphasize the risk of possibly missing valuable discoveries.
+Lastly, a *user-biased* evaluation of the discovered knowledge can additionally serve as input to further refine results.

-(3) The extracted knowledge is described with three properties.
+(3) According to Frawley et al the extracted knowledge has three properties.
 The *form* of discovered knowledge is the description of its nature.
 Certain patterns can relate to data fields within a single record or relate the fields of different records.
-Furthermore, Frawley et al discern between qualitative and quantitative relationships, describing numerical and logical relationships, respectively.
-The *Representation* of knowledge is very important as the usefulness of the data ultimately depends on the user.
+Furthermore, they discern between qualitative and quantitative relationships, describing logical and numerical relationships.
+The *Representation* of knowledge is of utmost importance as the usefulness of the data ultimately depends on the users evaluation.
 In the case of a human end-user typical representations are natural language, formal logics or especially visual depictions (Tufte 1991).
-In most discoveries *uncertainty* needs to be considered due to a variety of reasons.
-The input data can be erroneous, methods are often not deterministic and often uncertainty is already embedded in the real-world nature of the discovery.
+Most discoveries are of probabilistic nature, rather than certain facts, due to a variety of reasons.
+Input data can be erroneous, methods are often non-deterministic and lastly *uncertainty* is an intrinsic property of the real-world.

 ## Open Knowledge Maps

-As previously mentioned, I would like to investigate the applicability of Wittgenstein-inspired approaches in knowledge discovery by means of comparing them with a use case.
-[Open Knowledge Maps](openknowledgemaps.org) (OKM) is an Open Source knowledge discovery system intended to provide an interactive so-called *knowledge map* of a research field.
+As previously mentioned, I would like to investigate the applicability of Wittgenstein-inspired approaches in knowledge discovery by means of evaluating their applicability in a use case.
+[Open Knowledge Maps](openknowledgemaps.org) is an Open Source knowledge discovery system intended to provide interactive, so-called *knowledge map* of a research field.
 The following example map for the topic "Wittgenstein" in the Directory of Open Access Journals (DOAJ): [https://bit.ly/okmaps_wittgenstein](http://bit.ly/okmaps_wittgenstein)

 *Input data:* OKM takes available meta-data of publications (optionally full-texts can be included) from either [PubMed](https://www.ncbi.nlm.nih.gov/pubmed) or the [DOAJ](https://www.ncbi.nlm.nih.gov/pubmed) as input parameters for further processing.

-*Method:* OKM employs a Natural Language Processing and statistical methods to extract groups of similar articles and give them a meaningful label.
+*Method:* OKM employs Natural Language Processing and statistical methods to extract groups of similar articles and give them a meaningful label.

-*Discovered Knowledge:* The discovered knowledge is then represented on a two-dimensional map, where the closeness represents similarity of topic clusters.
+*Discovered Knowledge:* The discovered knowledge is then represented on a two-dimensional map, where proximity represents similarity of topic clusters.

 <figure class="floatCenter">
     <img style="width: 120%;" src="./witti_map.png" alt="witti">